hannahjayneknight/Electronics2/Lab2-SignalProcessing/notes-lab2.md

 Similar to task3, the code was modified by introducing a while loop.
 Here we apply a window (known as Hamming Window) to the signal before calculating the spectrum. <br />

 **The hamming window:**  The graph _task4a hamming window spectrum.png_ shows the signal with the hamming window in red.
 Introducing the Hamming Window meant that the small amount of noise that existed before was removed, however, a lot of noise still remained.
 This could be due to the poor quality of the microphone.
 The improvement in accuracy can also be seen by the sharpness of the peaks increasing when a hamming window is implemented.<br />

+**Difference between Hanning and Hamming window:** The difference between them is that the Hanning window touches zero at both ends, removing any discontinuity.
+The Hamming window stops just shy of zero, meaning that the signal will still have a slight discontinuity.<br />

 **Notes:**  Using a log scale provides much higher sensitivity than a linear scale.
 The plot is also normalized in a way that the maximum frequency component is at 0dB, i.e. all spectral components are relatively scaled to the peak spectral value.
 Finally, the magnitude axis is limited to 0dB to -60dB.<br />